3scale/3scale-operator/doc/operator-monitoring-resources.md

 # 3scale Monitoring Resources

-The 3scale monitoring resources get installed when 3scale is installed on Openshift using the 3scale Operator.
+The 3scale monitoring resources are (optionally) installed when 3scale is installed on Openshift using the 3scale Operator.

 ## Prerequirements